 For both traditional and liquid sage, pay close attention to corners, hallways, doorways, mirrors, windows, phones, closets, antiques, and technology (like computers, laptops, iPads, etc.)

 Tingsha bells are even easier.
 Simply go to the middle of each room and ring the bells while saying your blessing.
-When the vibration has completely stopped you may ring it again, if you feel it is needed.
-Just like with traditional sage smudging works your way from the back of your home to the front.
+When the vibration has completely stopped move to the next room or space.
+You may even ring the bells again if you feel it is needed.
+However, just like with traditional sage smudging works your way from the back of your home to the front.

-With traditional burning sage smudging, once you reach your front door, smudge it, walk out it, continue saying your blessing, do one last waft of smoke to the heavens as an offering, and you’re done.
+With traditional burning sage smudging, once you reach your front door, smudge the door, walk out the door, continue saying your blessing, and do one last waft of smoke to the heavens as an offering.
+Then you’re done.

-Liquid sage spray your front door and say your blessing, walk out your door, spray once more to the heavens as an offering, and you’re done.
+Liquid sage.
+With this spray your front door and say your blessing, walk out your door, spray once more to the heavens as an offering.
+Then you’re done.

-Tingsha bells ring them in the room with your front door and say your blessing.
+Tingsha bells.
+With these bells ring them in the room with your front door open and say your blessing.
 Let the energy go out the door as the vibration stops.
-Then walk out the door say your blessing once more as a thanksgiving to the heavens and you’re done.
+Next, walk out the door say your blessing once more as a thanksgiving to the heavens.
+Then you’re done.

 Caution with burning sage

-To put out your burning sage when you have completed your smudging, simply find a fireproof surface, like a rock, and rub it hard on it until it is completely out.
+When you’re done smudging and need to put out your burning sage you’ll need to find a fireproof surface, like a rock, and rub it hard on it until it is completely out.

 If you see embers drop during your smudging process, carefully pick them up and put them out.
 Your aim is for the embers to drop into the abalone shell.
 However, a wayward ember does happen on occasion.
 Be prepared to stomp it out or pick it up quickly.
 Honestly, chasing an ember is the only quick part of the sage smudging process.